RTX2080-UF/gatorshare-frontend/SPRINT4.md

 4. Created the `Follow` feature and integrated with backend.
 5. Integrated `Comment on comment` feature.
 6. Integrated `Cypress` testing framework to test the flow of our application.
-7. Integrated `JTest` unit testing framework.
-8. Implemented test cases for the CreateModal component.
+7. Implemented test cases for the CreateModal component.
-9. Implemented test cases for the ChangePassword component.
+8. Implemented test cases for the ChangePassword component.
-10. Implemented test cases for the ForgotPassword component.
+9. Implemented test cases for the ForgotPassword component.
-11. Fixed few UI bugs.
+10. Fixed few UI bugs.